crossfireup/study/unix/readme.md

 * vim
+  - configure
+    ```vimrc
+      windows :_vimrc
+      set tabstop=4
+      set nu
+      set autoindent
+      set shiftwidth=4
+      set cindent
+      set smartindent
+      set expandtab
+      syntax on

+      # vim set backup and swp file position
+      # for windows
+      :e $VIM/_vimrc
+      " set nowrite
+      " set nobackup
+      " set noundofile
+      set backupdir=~/.vim/backup/
+      set directory=~/.vim/swap/
+      set undodir=~/.vim/undo/
+    ```

+  - join two lines
+      ```
+      hostname:
+      output
+      hostname2:
+      output2

+      :%v/:$/-1j
+      hostname: output
+      hostname2: output2

+  - write current content to disk
+    ```
+    :%!xxd

+    da" Delete around quotes.
+Removes quoted text along with the quotes. ci( Change inside parentheses.
+Removes anything inside the parentheses, but leaves the parentheses there, while dropping you into insert mode.
+    ```

   * case convert
       ~    : Changes the case of current character

       guu  : Change current line from upper to lower.

       gUU  : Change current LINE from lower to upper.

       guw  : Change to end of current WORD from upper to lower.

       guaw : Change all of current WORD to lower.

       gUw  : Change to end of current WORD from lower to upper.

       gUaw : Change all of current WORD to upper.

       g~~  : Invert case to entire line

   * windows control

       :sp filename for a horizontal split

       :vsp filename or :vs filename for a vertical split

       Ctrl+W, S (upper case) for horizontal splitting

       Ctrl+W, v (lower case) for vertical splitting

       Ctrl+W, Q to close one

       Ctrl+W, Ctrl+W to switch between windows

       Ctrl+W, J (xor K, H, L) to switch to adjacent window (intuitively up, down, left, right)

-    * configure
-      ```vimrc
-        windows :_vimrc
-        set tabstop=4
-        set nu
-        set autoindent
-        set shiftwidth=4
-        set cindent
-        set smartindent
-        set expandtab
-        syntax on
-      ```
   * paste from outside
     ```
       Do this before:

       :set paste

       Then after:

       :set nopaste
     ```
       set pastetoggle=<F2>

       in normal and visual modes, "xp pastes the contents of the register x.

-        This works with special registers as well: "+p (or "*p) pastes the contents of the clipboard, "/p pastes the last search, and ":p pastes the last command.
+      This works with special registers as well: "+p (or "*p) pastes the contents of the clipboard,
+        "/p pastes the last search, and ":p pastes the last command.
       For example, you might want to save a complex search and replace (:%s///g) that you have just used, which you can do by pasting with ":p.

   * paste to/from clipboard

       +y

       +p

       copy to system clipboard
       gg
       :%y+

       g g " + y G

       ggVG

   * save files as sudo

       :w !sudo dd of=%

       Making this trick easy

       You can add this to your .vimrc to make this trick easy-to-use: just type :w!!.

-        " Allow saving of files as sudo when I forgot to start vim using sudo. cmap w!! w !sudo tee > /dev/null %
+      " Allow saving of files as sudo when I forgot to start vim using sudo.
+      cmap w!! w !sudo tee > /dev/null %

       The > /dev/null part explicitly throws away the standard output, since, as I said, we don't need to pass anything to another piped command.

   * comment/uncomment

     * press Esc (to leave editing or other mode)
     * hit ctrl+v (visual block mode)
     * use the up/down arrow keys to select lines you want (it won't highlight everything - it's OK!)
     * Shift+i (capital I)
     * insert the text you want, i.e. '% '
     * press Esc

   * swap char/line
     1. Swap the current character (the character under the cursor) with the next:

           xp

     2. Swap the current character with the previous:

           Xp

     3. Swap the current line with the next (but see below for a better method):

           ddp

           ddP

     4. swap words
           dwwp
           dwbP

   * format code

       gg=G

       Explanation:
         gg goes to the top of the file,
         = is a command to fix the indentation
         G tells it to perform the operation to the end of the file.

       :!indent %

   * highlight

       To turn off highlighting until the next search:

       :nohl

       Or turn off highlighting completely:

       set nohlsearch

       Or, to toggle it:

       set hlsearch!

       nnoremap <F3> :set hlsearch!<CR>

     * delete

       d63G # delete from cursor to line 63

       :a,bd # delete from a to b

       :,bd # delete from current to d

       :g/^/+d # delete every other line

     * tab pages
       gt
       gT

     * map
       n  Normal mode map.
-Defined using ':nmap' or ':nnoremap'. i  Insert mode map.
-Defined using ':imap' or ':inoremap'. v  Visual and select mode map.
-Defined using ':vmap' or ':vnoremap'. x  Visual mode map.
-Defined using ':xmap' or ':xnoremap'. s  Select mode map.
-Defined using ':smap' or ':snoremap'. c  Command-line mode map.
-Defined using ':cmap' or ':cnoremap'. o  Operator pending mode map.
+Defined using ':nmap' or ':nnoremap'.
+      i  Insert mode map.
+Defined using ':imap' or ':inoremap'.
+      v  Visual and select mode map.
+Defined using ':vmap' or ':vnoremap'.
+      x  Visual mode map.
+Defined using ':xmap' or ':xnoremap'.
+      s  Select mode map.
+Defined using ':smap' or ':snoremap'.
+      c  Command-line mode map.
+Defined using ':cmap' or ':cnoremap'.
+      o  Operator pending mode map.
 Defined using ':omap' or ':onoremap'.

       <Space>  Normal, Visual and operator pending mode map.
 Defined using
                 ':map' or ':noremap'.
       !
 Insert and command-line mode map.
-Defined using 'map!' or 'noremap!'.
+Defined using 'map!' or
+          'noremap!'.
     * show tab whitespace
       :set listchars=eol:$,tab:>-,trail:~,extends:>,precedes:<
       :set list

       autocmd FileType make set noexpandtab shiftwidth=8 softtabstop=0

     * file name
     ```
-      :echo @% 	def/my.txt 	directory/name of file (relative to the current working directory of /abc)
-      :echo expand('%:t') 	my.txt 	name of file ('tail')
-      :echo expand('%:p') 	/abc/def/my.txt 	full path
+    :echo @% 	def/my.txt 	directory/name of file (relative to the current working directory of /abc) :echo expand('%:t') 	my.txt 	name of file ('tail') :echo expand('%:p') 	/abc/def/my.txt 	full path
-      :echo expand('%:p:h') 	/abc/def 	directory containing file ('head')
-      :echo expand('%:p:h:t') 	def 	First get the full path with :p (/abc/def/my.txt), then get the head of that with :h (/abc/def), then get the tail of that with :t (def)
+    :echo expand('%:p:h') 	/abc/def 	directory containing file ('head') :echo expand('%:p:h:t') 	def 	First get the full path with :p (/abc/def/my.txt), then get the head of that with :h (/abc/def), then get the tail of that with :t (def)
-      :echo expand('%:r') 	my 	name of file less one extension ('root')
-      :echo expand('%:e') 	txt 	name of file's extension ('extension')
+    :echo expand('%:r') 	my 	name of file less one extension ('root') :echo expand('%:e') 	txt 	name of file's extension ('extension')
     ```

     * mark
       ```
       ma 	set mark a at current cursor location
-        'a 	jump to line of mark a (first non-blank character in line)
-        `a 	jump to position (line and column) of mark a
-        d'a 	delete from current line to line of mark a
-        d`a 	delete from current cursor position to position of mark a
-        c'a 	change text from current line to line of mark a
-        y`a 	yank text to unnamed buffer from cursor to position of mark a
-        :marks 	list all the current marks
+      'a 	jump to line of mark a (first non-blank character in line) `a 	jump to position (line and column) of mark a d'a 	delete from current line to line of mark a d`a 	delete from current cursor position to position of mark a c'a 	change text from current line to line of mark a y`a 	yank text to unnamed buffer from cursor to position of mark a :marks 	list all the current marks
       :marks aB 	list marks a, B
       ```

     * reverse lines
       ```
       help 12.4
       1. set a marker at the last line you want reverse (I name the marker 'a' using ma),